Plan the conversation carefully.

 Use the page by the next move

-Reader aimI need a practical way to talk about secure communication in the attachment part of the relationship.
+Reader aimI need a practical way to talk about how to state needs, wants, and feelings clearly in the attachment part of the relationship.

 Try nextFor secure communication, turn the attachment concern into one observable request, one boundary check, and one pause point if the moment becomes unsafe.